bebeji-nappa/richmd/docs/usage-vue.md

-# Usage RichMD.js for Vue(v2)
+# Usage RichMD for Vue(v2)
-It is usage example RichMD.js by Vue.
+It is usage example RichMD by Vue.

 ### Install packages
 It execute this commands in CLI, It install required packages.